ftWelcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 📸 Photo credit: facebook.com/PollyannaBrewing

-Man, I wish my dog could handle the stimulation of a bustling brewery patio.
-Alas, her reactivity prevents it — but that doesn’t take the fun away from meeting other local canines who are out for a good time.
+Man, I wish my dogs could handle the stimulation of a bustling brewery patio.
+But even if you can’t bring yours, that doesn’t take the fun away from meeting other local canines who are out for a good time on the town.

 Once a somewhat novel concept, dog-friendly bar and brewery patios have become commonplace…especially around the Tri-Cities.